vendia/examples/design-patterns/domain-driven-design/pattern1/README.md

 1. Login to [Vendia Share](https://share.vendia.net/login).

-Don’t have a login, you can [sign up](https://share.vendia.net/) now.
+You can [sign up](https://share.vendia.net/) if you don't have a login.

 2. Create a Uni